lclh813/Regular_Expression/README.md

 Purchasing unit defined in the Order Report is ***Box*** and the aim is to identify how many ***Pieces*** were purchased during a specific period of time.
 > **_Point 1:_** Measurement of per unit volume purchased is specified in Column ***Fruit_Name*** and denoted with parentheses.

-> **_Point 2:_** People who are responsible for maintaining Order Report may have different preferences when it comes to creating units of measure.
+> **_Point 2:_** People who are responsible for maintaining the Order Report may have different preferences when it comes to creating units of measure.

 ## Part 2.
 Data
 ### 2.1.
 Background Information